 5. Only One Mammal Species Can Fly

 Bats are the only mammals that are able to fly.
-During one night they eat more than their own body weight and they can eat up to 1,200 insects per hour.
-By the way, the bat order does not only include the microbats, but also flying foxes.
+The bat order does not only include the microbats, but also flying foxes.
 Other than microbats, they prefer fruit, nectar and pollen.
 Only few bat species can walk.
 Their legs are too weak for this as they are using their wings to fly most of the time.

 The animalfunfacts Roundup!